fathurwithyou/fathurwithyou/README.md

 # Hi there! 👋 I'm Fathur

 Welcome to my GitHub profile!
 I'm a Data Scientist with a passion for DS/A and Machine Learning.
+Currently, I'm Informatics Engineering Sophomore at Institut Teknologi Bandung.

 ---

 ## Skills
-- **Languages:** Python, Java, SQL, C/C++
+- **Languages:** Python, Java, SQL, C/C++.
-- **Technologies:** Machine Learning, Data Analysis, Software Engineering
+- **Technologies:** Machine Learning, Data Analysis, Software Engineering.
-- **Frameworks & Tools:** TensorFlow, Flask, Tableau, PyTorch
+- **Frameworks & Tools:** TensorFlow, Flask, Tableau, PyTorch.
+- **Web Stacks:** Express, Next, TS.

 ## Currently Learning, Developing, or Managing
 I'm currently diving deeper into Machine Learning System.
 I manage the Competition and Community in Himpunan Mahasiswa Informatika (HMIF) ITB also setting the problem for Datavidia in Arkavidia 9.0.

-## Projects and Contributions
-Check out some of my favorite projects below, and feel free to contribute or provide feedback!

-- Fish Appetite Detection: This is my first "big" project as a college student.

 ## How to Reach Me
 - **Email:** rizkyfathur326@gmail.com